LeavesMC/docs/docs/leaves/configuration.md

 #### fix-update-suppression-crash

 - **default**: `true`
-- **description**: If sets to "true", it will fix crashes by update suppression.
+- **description**: If enabled, it will fix crashes by update suppression.

 #### disable-distance-check-for-use-item

 - **default**: `false`
-- **description**: If sets to "true", it will disable distance check for UseItemOnPacket.
+- **description**: If enabled, it will disable distance check for UseItemOnPacket.

 #### spectator-dont-get-advancement

 - **default**: `false`
-- **description**: If sets to "true", then players in spectator mode will not get advancements.
+- **description**: If enabled, then players in spectator mode will not get advancements.

 #### budding-amethyst-can-push-by-piston

 - **default**: `false`
-- **description**: If sets to "true", then pistons can push the budding amethyst.
+- **description**: If enabled, then pistons can push the budding amethyst.

 #### stick-change-armorstand-arm-status

 - **default**: `true`
-- **description**: If sets to "true", then players can use the "stick" (minecraft:stick) to right-click the armor stand when sneaking to change the display state of the arms of the armor stand.
+- **description**: If enabled, then players can use the "stick" (minecraft:stick) to right-click the armor stand when sneaking to change the display state of the arms of the armor stand.

 #### stackable-shulker-boxes

 - **default**: `'false'`
-- **description**: If sets to "true", then empty shulker boxes can be stacked.
+- **description**: If enabled, then empty shulker boxes can be stacked.
 This must be a string and either `true` / `false` or a positive integer (integer as a string) of 64 or less.
   If the string is an integer as string, the stackable amount of empty shulker boxes, which is treated as `2` if `true`, or 1 if `false`.

 :::note